openebs/openebs/ROADMAP.md

 ## Future

 As the name suggests this bucket contains items that are planned for future.
-Some times the items are related to adapting to the changes coming in the Kubernetes or other related projects.
+Some times the items are related to adapting to the changes coming in the Kubernetes repo or other related projects.
 Some of the items currently planned include:
 - Support for working with multiple network interfaces
 - Automate the installation of pre-requisities on Kubernetes nodes like setting up iSCSI or huge page
 - Integrate performance benchmarking of various engines into the release E2e test pipelines